Tinco Martinus Lycklama à Nijeholt

+Jhr.
 Tinco Martinus Lycklama à Nijeholt (9 July 1837, in Beetsterzwaag – 7 December 1900, in Cannes) was a Frisian aristocrat, adventurer, writer and socialite, also considered one of the first Dutch orientalists.
-At the age of 28, he took a three-year solitary voyage through Russia, the Caucasus and the Middle East.
+At the age of 28, he took a three-year solitary voyage through the Russian Empire, the Caucasus and the Middle East.
 Shortly after his return to the Netherlands, he moved to Cannes.

-The report of his travels totals over 2,200 pages in four volumes.
+The report of his travels totals over 2200 pages in four volumes.
 Tinco amassed an exceptional collection of oriental paintings and artifacts, which he donated to the city of Cannes in 1877.
 This collection is the centerpiece of the modern Musée de la Castre, the municipal museum of Cannes.
-Tinco Lycklama remained a citizen of Cannes until his death in 1900 and was a key personality in the fin-de-siècle of the Côte d'Azur.
+Tinco Lycklama remained a citizen of Cannes until his death in 1900 and was a key personality in the fin de siècle French Riviera.

 Family background

-Tinco Lycklama was the oldest of the seven children of Jan Anne Lycklama à Nijeholt (1809-1891), esquire, mayor of Opsterland and a member of the States Provincial of Frisia, and his wife Ypkjen Hillegonda van Eysinga (1815-1854).
+Tinco Lycklama was the oldest of the seven children of Jan Anne Lycklama à Nijeholt (1809-1891), esquire, mayor of Opsterland and a member of the States-Provincial of Frisia, and his wife Ypkjen Hillegonda van Eysinga (1815-1854).
 Tinco was named after his grandfather who was a grietman (mayor-judge) of Ooststellingwerf (1788-1790) and Utingeradeel (1790-1795).

 Tinco's mother died when he was only 16.
 In his travel diaries, he wrote that she gave him a taste for foreign languages and cultures.
 Four brothers and sisters died young.
 His sister Eritia Ena Romelia Lycklama à Nijeholt (1845-1902) and his brother Augustinus Lycklama à Nijeholt (1842-1906) survived him.

-Born and bred in the reformed religion, he converted to Catholicism through the influence of his encounters in Palestine.
-On 21 July 1875, in Oosterhout, he married the catholic Baroness Juliana Agatha Jacoba thoe Schwartzenberg en Hohenlansberg (Oosterhout, 11 June 1845 - Leeuwarden, 11 June 1914), a daughter of Gemme Onuphrius Tjalling Burmania, Baron thoe Schwartzenberg en Hohenlansberg (1806-1862) and of Hendrika de Hoogh (1803-1880).
+Born and bred in the Dutch Reformed Church, he converted to the Catholic Church through the influence of his encounters in Ottoman Palestine.
+On 21 July 1875, in Oosterhout, he married the Catholic baroness Juliana Agatha Jacoba thoe Schwartzenberg en Hohenlansberg (Oosterhout, 11 June 1845 - Leeuwarden, 11 June 1914), a daughter of Gemme Onuphrius Tjalling Burmania, Baron thoe Schwartzenberg en Hohenlansberg (1806-1862) and of Hendrika de Hoogh (1803-1880).
 In Cannes, Tinco Lycklama, although only an esquire, went by the nickname of "Baron Lycklama".
 Tinco and his wife remained childless.